NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 mysql-volume-nas   Bound    pvc-1aae479e-4b27-4310-8bb2-71255134edf0   50Gi       RWO            fsx-basic-nas   <unset>                 114m
 ```

+To see more details on how the PVC was defined, look at the `manifests/pvc-fsxn-nas.yaml` file.

 If you want to see what was created on the FSxN file system, you can log into it and take a look.
 You will want to login as the 'fsxadmin' user, using the password stored in the AWS SecretsManager secret.
 You can find the IP address of the FSxN file system in the output from the `terraform apply` command, or